-Thank you for your trust and confidence and for your continued support of MGE Energy.
-It has been a privilege to serve.
-I invite you to read the Annual Report and Proxy Statement and to cast your vote promptly.
+Thank you for your continued confidence and support of MGE Energy and your board of directors.
+You are encouraged to read the Company's Annual Report and Proxy Statement, to cast your vote promptly and to attend the Annual Meeting this May.